Endpoint security

 Endpoint security, firewalls, and antivirus software

-While both sound very similar, antivirus software is more common among home users, while businesses focus more on endpoint protection.
-One of the reasons is its scope: endpoint protection acts as a distributed antivirus for several computers, whereas home users usually secure one device at a time.
+These three sound similar, but they sit at different layers of defense.
+Antivirus software is more common among home users, while businesses focus more on endpoint protection.
+One of the reasons is scope: endpoint protection acts as a distributed antivirus for many computers, whereas home users usually secure one device at a time.

 Endpoint security extends beyond basic malware removal.
 It uses advanced endpoint detection to identify threats before they compromise sensitive data.
-Modern endpoint protection platforms are installed across networked machines, allowing administrators to manage endpoint security centrally.
-This ensures consistent protection across the entire organization.
+Modern endpoint protection platforms are installed across networked machines, so administrators can manage endpoint security centrally.
+This keeps protection consistent across the organization.

-It differs from firewalls, which are network security devices designed to prevent unauthorized external access to the network.
-While some endpoint security software may have firewall-like capabilities, they are limited compared to dedicated firewalls.
+FIrewalls are different: they are network security devices designed to prevent unauthorized external access to the network.
+While some endpoint security software includes firewall-like capabilities, those features are limited compared to dedicated firewalls.
 Firewalls focus on data packet inspection and monitoring which ports are accessed.
 Traditional firewalls typically operate only at the network layer.

 To recap, endpoint security is a much broader discipline within cybersecurity.
 A firewall is a network or host traffic control tool, while antivirus software is a cybersecurity solution at the device level.